If you prefer to always view the website in English, please click here.

 Belén Allende, President of the Gorona del Viento and El Hierro Council

-The Gorona del Viento wind-hydro power plant now manages to produce all the energy that the island needs, with an annual average of 60% of energy from renewables, often hitting peaks of 100%.
+The Gorona del Viento hydro-wind power plant currently produces all the energy needed by the island, with an annual average of 60% of this energy exclusively from renewable sources, which often reaches 100%.